glmbraun/glmbraun.github.io/index.md

 ## About Me

 I am a Ph.D. student at Inria Lille - Nord Europe in [MODAL team](https://team.inria.fr/modal/) since January 2020.
 I work under the direction of [Christophe Biernacki](http://math.univ-lille1.fr/~biernack/) and [Hemant Tyagi](https://hemant-tyagi.github.io/) on inverse problems on graphs (mostly clustering and matching problems).
-I'm particulary interested in iterative methods including model-based approach like EM algorithm and model-free algorithms like generalized power methods.
+I'm particulary interested in iterative methods including model-based approaches like EM algorithms and model-free approaches like generalized power methods.
 I'm also familiar with spectral methods, perturbation theory and concentration inequalities.

 ## Publications